chrislu2016/ChrisLu/_pages/about.md

 ## Work in Progress

   - Lu, H. (n.d.).
 Empowerment or Exploitation: A Network Ethnography of a Community of Tuwei Culture Content Creators in Douyin.
 Under second revision.
   - Lu, H. (n.d.).
 Can AI Match the Expertise of Financial Journalists in Writing News Commentary?
-An Online Experimental Analysis Based on the Heuristic-Systematic Model.Accepted.
+An Online Experimental Analysis Based on the Heuristic-Systematic Model.
+Accepted.
   - Lu, H. (n.d).
 The Role of News on the Confidence-Boosting Effect of Economic Policy Announcements: Empirical Quasi-Natural Experiment Evidence from China.
 Submitted to the *75th ICA*.
   - Lu, H, Huang, P.. (n.d).
 Digital Feminist Humor as a Weapon: A Sentiment and Topic Analysis of the Weibo Posts of the Fat Cat Event.
 Submitted to the *75th ICA*.